need4swede/PyQt/projects/app_installer/README.md

-# List Directory Contents

-Returns a list of files, folders or both within a given directory
+# App Installer

+'Installs' and application by copying an executable from one directory to another (and creates a desktop shortcut [Windows Only])

 DESIGN:
 - Horizontially lined window with stacked UI elements
-- Always on top GUI

 FUNCTIONALITY:
-- Text Input
 - Standard Buttons
-- Radio Buttons
-- Child Window
+- Text Output
-- Directory Browser
+- Progress Bar
+- Install, Update and Uninstall

 CREDITS:
 - Mike Afshari (need4swede)